The benefits of managing the carbon footprint of your company

 The private sector is often pointed at when looking for culprits of climate change.
 Reducing your carbon emissions seems to be the slogan of the year, but how do companies start with such a blurry task?
 How do we measure progress?
 Back in 1954, Peter Drucker wrote the premise of an answer: “what gets measured, gets managed.”

-If a company really wants to become more sustainable, the first step it should take is trying to understand its current situation and start monitoring its carbon emissions.
+If a company really wants to become more sustainable, the first step it should take is trying to understand its current situation and start managing its carbon emissions.

 Measuring carbon emissions is not an easy task.
 Major companies that do not have carbon measuring and reducing programmes have become the exception to the rule.
 Apple, Facebook and even oil giants like Shell or BP all report on their CO2 emissions.
 This is not just because these CEOs care about the environment.